Russia, US exchange harsh words over Ukraine at UN

 The sanctions under consideration would apparently be significantly stronger than those imposed after Russia annexed Crimea from Ukraine in 2014.
 Those penalties have been seen as ineffective.

-Menendez also raised the prospect of imposing some punishments preemptively, before any invasion.
+Menendez also raised the prospect of imposing punishments preemptively, before any invasion.

-Vladimir Isachenkov in Moscow, Aamer Madhani in Washington and Jill Lawless in London contributed.
+Associated Press writers Vladimir Isachenkov in Moscow, Aamer Madhani and Matthew Lee in Washington and Jill Lawless in London contributed to this report.

 Follow AP stories on the crisis in Ukraine at: https://apnews.com/hub/russia-ukraine